Table of Contents

 Here’s a list of relevant skills for your CV as an operations manager:

-2. Introduce yourself with an attention-grabbing CV personal statement
+2. Introduce yourself with a personal statement

 Your operations manager CV should begin with a concise but descriptive introduction called a CV personal statement.
 Typically 2–4 sentences long, a good CV personal statement outlines your key skills and experience so employers want to continue reading your CV.